-CIM does not store credit/debit card details, except for the purposes of processing bookings for Moor Hall Conference Centre guests, when these details are stored securely and destroyed following payment.
+CIM does not store credit/debit card details, except for the purposes of processing bookings for the CIM Business Centre guests, when these details are stored securely and destroyed following payment.
 CIM does not share financial details with any third parties.
 However, it may (in appropriate circumstances) use certain other companies to provide services to you, such as a credit card processing company or a Direct Debit service.
 These companies do not retain, share, store or use personal information for any purposes other than to provide this service to CIM.

 CIM may share your details with third parties for the purposes of conducting research on our behalf, including membership surveys, only when you have consented to your data being processed in this way.
 You may change your preferences at any time via our website.

-Studying members’ examination grades will be shared with their CIM Accredited Study Centre (the educational institution which delivered the CIM qualification) and with the Department for Education.
+- Assessment details: Studying members’ names, membership number and examination marks/grades will be shared with their CIM Accredited Study Centre (the educational institution which delivered the CIM qualification) and with our online marking platform providers.
+The Department for Education also requires us to provide them with completion data as part of our regulated qualifications.
 This data may also be shared with our Regulators: OfQual, CEA, Qualification Wales in the event of any investigations.